awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-whatis.md

   Use subtitles to:
   + Create closed captions for your video files
-  + Filter out inappropriate content, such as profanity, from your subtitles \(note that filtered or redacted content shows as whitespace, `***`, or `[PII]` in your transcript and subtitle files, but the audio component is not altered\)
+  + Filter out inappropriate content, such as profanity, from your subtitles \(note that filtered or redacted content shows as white space, `***`, or `[PII]` in your transcript and subtitle files, but the audio component is not altered\)
 +  **[Vocabulary filtering](vocabulary-filtering.md)**: Mask, remove, or tag words you don't want to appear in your transcription\.
 Vocabulary filtering helps you filter for any word you consider profane, obscene, offensive, or otherwise unsuitable for display in your transcripts\.

   Use vocabulary filtering to: